 Best Smart Features: PETKIT Pura X

-The PETKIT Pura X packs an impressive amount of technology into a self-cleaning litter box.
+The PETKIT Pura X | Also available at Chewy packs an impressive amount of technology into a self-cleaning litter box.
 It uses a rotating drum similar to the Litter-Robot, but adds infrared sensors, weight tracking, and one of the most polished companion apps in the category.

 What we like: